 You should not make any changes to your flood insurance until you have contacted your lender to let them know that your flood zone has changed.
 You will need to let the lender verify this information as well.

 According to FEMA, community leaders are encouraged to circulate the information by putting a press release in the community’s newspaper that describes the flood zone map revision and explains how they will provide the data and help interpret the National Flood Insurance Program (NFIP) maps.
 This allows anyone who may be interested in the revisions, such as property owners, insurance agents and mortgage lenders, to get accurate information.

 If you need any more help or would like further information on upcoming or proposed flood map revisions in Louisiana, you can reach out to your insurance agent or mortgage lender.
 You may also call FEMA directly at 1-877-336-2627.

-I’ve worked in the Card Services Department at Pelican State Credit Union for almost 9 years.
 I love Pelican and all that we stand for!
-My team and I get great satisfaction when we are able to stop thieves from stealing our members’ money.
-When I’m not at work, I love spending my time outside.
-I have thirteen nieces and nephews so we always have kids at the house.
-I also enjoy reading.
+My team and I get great satisfaction when we’re able to help our members.
+When I’m not at work, I love spending my time outside and I really enjoy reading.
+I have thirteen nieces and nephews, so I always have kids at the house.